rohan-paul/monsterapi_test/README.md

 📌 Over the past year LoRA (Low-Rank Adaptation) has pretty much revolutionized finetuning and almost every finetuning job in the industry is using some form LoRA and QLoRA.
 So let's just quickly see why they have become so Important.

-📌 The core idea behind LoRA is original weight matrix  W  is adapted by adding a low-rank product of two smaller matrices  BA , where  B  and  A  are the low-rank matrices.
-So, the adapted weight matrix becomes  W + BA.
+📌 The core idea behind LoRA is original weight matrix  W  is adapted by adding a low-rank product of two smaller matrices

 📌 So when finetuning with LoRA, the original weights  W  are frozen, and only the elements of the low-rank matrices  B  and  A  are trained, leading to a drastic reduction in the trainable parameter count.